 The story reads like someone who never got over middle school chose to write a play to simulate her vengeance fantasy but didn’t bother learning how to write a believable script.
 Although to her credit, Lizzi did make a small effort to distance herself from her avatar – I mean, protagonist, with the choice to make her absolutely despicable.

 Now don’t get me wrong, I don’t need to play someone likeable.
 I don’t need to play someone smart.
 In fact, I quite enjoy playing characters with whom it isn’t so easy to sympathize.
-But when the play itself has no actual purpose and is so poorly written it’s just… ugh.
+But I’m having trouble seeing the point of this piece… perhaps I’m just old and out of touch.

-My character begins by addressing the audience as though they’re viewers of her YouTube channel, the scene that transpires afterward is meant to be a flashback of the story… that apparently my character is recanting to the audience on her YouTube channel – no it makes no sense and yes it’s a mess.
+My character begins by addressing the audience as though they’re viewers of her YouTube channel, and the scene that transpires afterward is meant to be a flashback of the story… that apparently my character is recanting to the audience who are ‘watching her YouTube channel.’
+You follow?

-Consistent with her vision of the character she affectionately describes as “try-hard, gossip queen, basic,” she wove language into the script used by idiots of the Gen X variety.
+Consistent with her vision of the character she affectionately describes as “try-hard, gossip queen, basic,” she wove language into the script used by dumb dumbs of the Gen Z variety.
 My character makes reference to her favorite TV shows, Degrassi and Euphoria, and uses words like “Sweaty” (sweetie), “betch” (bitch), and “Yeet” (I… I have no idea).

 Despite all of this I am, as they say, grateful for the opportunity.
 Or in the very least, flattered.
 I get to pass as a woman born after 1998 and for that I am very, VERY grateful.

 We begin rehearsals next week at which point I hope to have at least scheduled a few more auditions.
-One small production that meets once a week and only performs twice isn’t enough to build momentum.
-It’s important to cast a wide net, and although it goes deeply against my lifelong practice of doing the bare minimum while still hoping that it will gain some traction, I’m giving it a try.
+One small production that meets once a week and only performs twice isn’t going to cut it.
+It’s important to cast a wide net, and although it goes deeply against my lifelong practice of doing the bare minimum while still hoping it will gain some traction, I’m giving it a try.
 I’ll let you know how it goes…